lex-baker/Data-Structures/Project 3/Problem_7.md

 # Problem 7

-Most of this problem was a repeat from Problem 5, but a bit more challenging since now I was working through the Router wrapper.
+I used a slightly modified Trie class as well as the TrieNode class, which were wrapped into the Router class.
+Most of this problem was a repeat from Problem 5, but a bit more challenging since now I was working through a wrapper.
 I enjoyed this problem quite a bit, because it reminded me of the week straight that I had spent configuring a local Nginx server.
 That definitely helped me understand what was going on here, as a path is just the names of folders you walk through on your way to the file to be served.